seibert-media/automatix/README.md

 ### EXAMPLE: scriptfile

     name: Migration Server XY
-    # Systems you like to refer to in pipeline (accessible via 'system_source')
+    # Systems you like to refer to in pipeline (accessible via 'SYSTEMS.source')
     # If Bundlewrap support is activated use node names instead of hostnames.
     systems:
       source: sourcesystem.com